Install Chrome Extension Chrome Extension

 2012 2016

 The 2.7-litre DFI of the 981 generation is lighter and more efficient than all predecessors — Porsche rebuilt the entire boxer architecture.
 No IMS, more modern materials, less weight: technically carefree.
 The sound is quieter than the 987.1 due to DFI injection and new emissions standards — described as "refined, but less emotional".
 Anyone seeking a tool for the drive gets the most technically sophisticated base engine of the range here.
-Anyone seeking noise-makers invests in the GTS or Spyder variant.
+Anyone seeking noise-makers invests in the GTS or the open variant.

 • !!
 Cylinder bore scoring from 80,000 km